Meet Our Team

 Weather Information Room/Telegram

-During Terry’s growing-up years, he moved around a lot due to his dad’s job.
-The family finally settled in Colorado, where Terry graduated from high school and attended the University of Colorado in Colorado Springs.
-He graduated as an electrical engineer and spent the first fifteen years of his career designing instruments in the aerospace industry.
+During my growing-up years, we moved around a lot due to my dad’s job.
+Our family finally settled in Colorado, where I graduated from high school and attended the University of Colorado in Colorado Springs.
+I graduated as an electrical engineer and spent the first fifteen years of my career designing instruments in the aerospace industry.

-Terry then transitioned into software and worked in the cable television industry, before shifting into data storage as a firmware engineer.
-Later, he started his own consulting company and worked as a contractor.
+Following that, I transitioned into software and worked in the cable television industry, before shifting into data storage as a firmware engineer.
+Later, I started my own consulting company and worked as a contractor.

-He is now semi-retired but plenty busy — Active in their church, he leads the worship production team, volunteers with the Red Cross, and acts as an usher at the Arvada Center.
-Fortunately, their three children live in Colorado, so they can visit with their four grandchildren regularly.
-Terry and his wife love the outdoors and still play volleyball.
+I am now semi-retired but plenty busy — we are active in our church, where I lead the worship production team.
+I also volunteer with the Red Cross, and act as an usher at the Arvada Center.
+We are fortunate that our three children live in Colorado, so we are able visit with and enjoy our four grandchildren regularly.
+My wife and I love the outdoors and still play volleyball.

-Terry maintains his ham radio repeater, a Yaesu DR2x at 449.675 (-) DN in Arvada, Colorado.
-He also hosts the morning Weather (outlook) Information blog on Telegram and takes on whatever else sparks his interest (lately a lot of AI).
-In addition to this, he is working to get all his photos amassed into interesting video stories, keeping those memories alive.
-The Koelling’s are looking forward to their next adventure(s)!
+In our home, I maintain a ham radio repeater.
+It is a Yaesu DR2x at 449.675 (-) DN in Arvada, Colorado.
+Five days a week, I also host the morning Weather (outlook) Information blog on Telegram.
+Making the most of semi-retirement, I take on whatever else sparks my interest which, lately, is a lot of AI.
+In addition to this, I am working to get all the photos amassed into interesting video stories, to keep those memories alive.
+We are always looking forward to our next adventure(s)!